 After radio resource allocation of PoA, PoA should report its updated radio resources to other network entities such as neighboring PoA, Access Controller, and Information Server, as shown in Fig. 13.
 MIS_Resource_Report and Link_Resource_Report are new primitives and messages for reporting PoA’s updated radio resource allocation.
 They include parameters that represent updated radio resources of PoA.

+* Pre-existing Link_Parameter_Report and MIS_Link_Paramenter_Report primitives/messages are defined for indicating changes in link conditions that have crossed pre-configured threshold levels.
+However, Link_Resource_Report and MIS_Resource_Report primitives/messages are defined for reporting allocated radio resources.
+Therefore, Pre-existing Link_Parameter_Report and MIS_Link_Paramenter_Report are totally different from Link_Resource_Report and MIS_Resource_Report primitives/messages.

 Fig. 13.
 PoA reports its radio resources to other its updated radio resources to other network entities.